masakhane-io/masakhane-mt/README.md

 6. **ADMIN** - Working with so many researchers can be quite a challenge!
 Help out with administrative tasks
 7. **COMPUTE** - Help with infrastructure and compute!
 Do you have spare compute to donate?
 Let us know!
 We're always looking for more!
 8. **BRAINSTORM** Join our weekly meetings, provide advice or ideas
+9. **STORY-TELLING** - Tell our stories to the world by doing talks about the community, contributing to our [Medium publication](https://medium.com/masakhane), or engaging with media outlets

 Want more details?
 Check out our [current initiatives](https://github.com/masakhane-io/masakhane/blob/master/initiatives.md)